What is a submission?

 However, we may refer to a confidential submission in our report, without identifying you.

-Please note that because of the Commission’s commitment to transparency, we usually prefer to refer to public submissions, not confidential ones, in our reports.
+Please note that because of the Commission’s commitment to transparency, we usually prefer to quote from public submissions rather than confidential ones in our reports.
 This does not mean that the content of a confidential submission will be treated as any less important.
-It will still be read carefully and used to decide on the recommendations and conclusions in the final report.
+Your submission will be read carefully and used to decide on the recommendations and conclusions in the final report.

 Any request by someone outside the Commission for access to a confidential submission will be refused unless a formal freedom of information request has been made.
 Such a request will be determined in accordance with the Freedom of Information Act 1982 (Vic), which is designed to protect personal information and information given in confidence.
 Further information can be found at https://ovic.vic.gov.au/freedom-of-information/